Rechargeable battery: Charging and discharging

-During charging, the positive active material is oxidized, producing electrons, and the negative material is reduced, consuming electrons.
+During charging, the positive active material is oxidized, releasing electrons, and the negative material is reduced, absorbing electrons.
 These electrons constitute the current flow in the external circuit.
 The electrolyte may serve as a simple buffer for internal ion flow between the electrodes, as in lithium-ion and nickel-cadmium cells, or it may be an active participant in the electrochemical reaction, as in lead–acid cells.

 The energy used to charge rechargeable batteries usually comes from a battery charger using AC mains electricity, although some are equipped to use a vehicle's 12-volt DC power outlet.
 The voltage of the source must be higher than that of the battery to force current to flow into it, but not too much higher or the battery may be damaged.

 Chargers take from a few minutes to several hours to charge a battery.
 Slow "dumb" chargers without voltage or temperature-sensing capabilities will charge at a low rate, typically taking 14 hours or more to reach a full charge.
 Rapid chargers can typically charge cells in two to five hours, depending on the model, with the fastest taking as little as fifteen minutes.
 Fast chargers must have multiple ways of detecting when a cell reaches full charge (change in terminal voltage, temperature, etc.) to stop charging before harmful overcharging or overheating occurs.
 The fastest chargers often incorporate cooling fans to keep the cells from overheating.
 Battery packs intended for rapid charging may include a temperature sensor that the charger uses to protect the pack; the sensor will have one or more additional electrical contacts.

 Different battery chemistries require different charging schemes.
 For example, some battery types can be safely recharged from a constant voltage source.
 Other types need to be charged with a regulated current source that tapers as the battery reaches fully charged voltage.
 Charging a battery incorrectly can damage a battery; in extreme cases, batteries can overheat, catch fire, or explosively vent their contents.